Dataset Distillation via Committee Voting: Abstract

 \section{Abstract}

-Dataset distillation aims to synthesize a smaller, representative dataset that preserves the essential properties of the original data, enabling efficient model training with reduced computational resources.
-Prior work has primarily focused on improving the alignment or matching process between original and synthetic data, or on enhancing the efficiency of distilling large datasets.
-In this work, we introduce {\bf C}ommittee {\bf V}oting for {\bf D}ataset {\bf D}istillation (CV-DD), a novel and orthogonal approach that leverages the collective wisdom of multiple models or experts to create high-quality distilled datasets.
-We start by showing how to establish a strong baseline that already achieves state-of-the-art accuracy through leveraging recent advancements and thoughtful adjustments in model design and optimization processes.
-By integrating distributions and predictions from a committee of models while generating high-quality soft labels\footnote{Our high-quality soft labels are generated by enabling the {\em train mode} for teacher model during post-eval, which improves accuracy significantly.}, our method captures a wider spectrum of data features, reduces model-specific biases and the adverse effects of distribution shifts, leading to significant improvements in generalization.
-This voting-based strategy not only promotes diversity and robustness within the distilled dataset but also significantly reduces overfitting, resulting in improved performance on post-eval tasks.
-Extensive experiments across various datasets and IPCs (images per class) demonstrate that Committee Voting leads to more reliable and adaptable distilled data compared to single/multi-model distillation methods, demonstrating its potential for efficient and accurate dataset distillation.
-Code is available at: \href{https://github.com/Jiacheng8/CV-DD}{https://github.com/Jiacheng8/CV-DD}.
+Dataset distillation aims to synthesize a compact yet representative dataset that preserves the essential characteristics of the original data for efficient model training.
+Existing methods mainly focus on improving data-synthetic alignment or scaling distillation to large datasets.
+In this work, we propose \textbf{C}ommittee \textbf{V}oting for \textbf{D}ataset \textbf{D}istillation ({\bf CV-DD}), an orthogonal approach that leverages the collective knowledge of multiple models to produce higher-quality distilled data.
+We first establish a strong baseline that achieves state-of-the-art performance through modern architectural and optimization choices.
+By integrating distributions and predictions from multiple models and generating high-quality soft labels, our method captures a broader range of data characteristics, reduces model-specific bias and the impact of distribution shifts, and significantly improves generalization.
+This voting-based strategy enhances diversity and robustness, alleviates overfitting, and improves post-evaluation performance.
+Extensive experiments across multiple datasets and IPC settings demonstrate that CV-DD consistently outperforms single- and multi-model distillation methods and generalizes well to non-training-based frameworks and challenging synthetic-to-real transfer tasks.
+Code is available at \url{https://github.com/Jiacheng8/CV-DD}.